riad-18/Portfolio/README.md

 # Portfolio
-Simple web page that reflex my progress in HTML and CSS without using AI to code
+Simple Portfolio that reflex my progress in HTML and CSS without using AI to code and my skills at the same time